esamattis/sauna.reload/README.rst

 No knowledge for warming up sauna is needed in order to use this product.

-.. note:: Currently it is recommended to install sauna.reload directly from GitHub as it is under heavy development.

 Using new buildout file for the development
 -------------------------------------------